Acadian Civil War: St.Nick (1645)

 While La Tour was in Boston, on Easter Sunday 13 April 1645, d'Aulnay sailed across the Bay of Fundy and arrived at La Tour's fort with a force of two hundred men.
 La Tour's soldiers were led by his wife, Françoise-Marie Jacquelin, who became known as the Lioness of LaTour for her valiant defence of the fort.
 After a five-day battle, on 18 April, d'Aulnay offered quarter to all if Françoise-Marie would surrender the fort.
 On that basis, knowing she was badly outnumbered, she capitulated, and d'Aulnay had captured La Tour's Fort Sainte-Marie.
-D'Aulnay then reneged on his pledge of safety for the defenders and treacherously hanged the La Tour garrison, forcing Madame de la Tour to watch with a rope around her neck.
+D'Aulnay then reneged on his pledge of safety for the defenders and hanged the La Tour garrison, forcing Madame de la Tour to watch with a rope around her neck.
 Three weeks later, while still in d'Aulnay's hands, she died.
 With the death of his wife and the loss of his fort, La Tour took refuge in Quebec and did not return to Acadia for the next four years, until after d'Aulnay had died in 1650.